-During this period, the Coalition of Black Trade Unionists was established and a concerted effort was made for affirmative action seats for racial minorities on the CLC and OFL Boards.
+During this period, the Ontario Coalition of Black Trade Unionists was established and a concerted effort was made for affirmative action seats for racial minorities on the CLC and OFL Boards.

 At the 1987 OFL Convention, delegates elected Brother Herman Stewart of the International Ladies Garment Workers Union as the first person of colour to the provincial labour organization.

 Following this success, The Coalition redoubled its efforts to force change at the national level.
 At the 1990 CLC Convention in Montreal, Brother Dory Smith challenged the slate and ended with over a thousand votes.